 Luke 23:44-46 “It was now about the sixth hour, and darkness came over the whole land until the ninth hour, for the sun stopped shining.
 And the curtain of the temple was torn in two.
 Jesus called out with a loud voice, “Father, into your hands I commit my spirit.”
 When he had said this, he breathed his last.”

 Item: Altar cross covered in black sheeting

 Did you know?
-Complete darkness covered the earth from noon until 3pm.
+Complete darkness covered the earth from noon until 3pm after Jesus died on the cross.
 All nature seemed to mourn over the stark tragedy of the death of God’s Son.
 Sunday matters because of what happened on Friday.

 14. Jesus is laid in the tomb.

 John 19:38-42 “Later, Joseph of Arimathea asked Pilate for the body of Jesus.
 Now Joseph was a disciple/follower of Jesus, but secretly because he feared the Jews.
 With Pilate’s permission, he came and took the body away.
 He and Nicodemus, the man who earlier had visited Jesus at night, took Jesus’ body, wrapped it in strips of linen, with spices.
 This was in accordance with Jewish burial customs.
 At the place where Jesus was crucified, there was a garden, and in the garden a new tomb, in which no one had ever been laid.
 Because it was the Jewish day of Preparation and since the tomb was nearby, they laid Jesus there.
 A stone was placed over the entrance.”

 Item: Heart-shaped stone, Resurrection Garden pot, a plant.